 This website has a wealth of information from CDC and other public and private resources that can help you build your social marketing or health communication campaign or programs.
 Whether you are looking for tips to help analyze and segment an audience, choose appropriate channels and tools, or evaluate the success of your messages or campaigns, the Gateway can help you find what you need to achieve your program or campaign goals.

 ASTDD Social Media Library - These messages and images are intended for our members, associate members, state oral health program personnel, health departments and our partner organizations to use with social media outlets, such as Twitter and Facebook.
 Each message is 140 characters or less, per Twitter requirements.
 Messages may be used as written or customized to address local or other specific needs.
 This list will be updated regularly, so check back often.
-(February 2017)
+(December 2022)

-Let's Tweet: PowerPoint (December 2015)
+Let's Tweet: PowerPoint

 Steps for Creating a Personal Twitter Account ASTDD Tipsheet (December 2015) 1 page instruction sheet

 Using Social Media To Promote Oral Health: Twitter Messaging Tipsheet (April 2015) 2 page instruction sheet on using Twitter